 - TO STORE: Some like to separate their pieces into containers.
 We suggest getting a 5 or 6 pack of flat, square storage containers at the grocery store.
 Double-sided tape or glue the containers on a puzzle tray to sort the pieces into them.
 Since they have lids, you can close them and protect loose tiles.
 Like we stated above, it also makes them portable.

 - THE MULTIPLE TRAY APPROACH: using two or three puzzle trays works very well.
-Have the puzzle being assembled on one tray, then use a second tray to hold your sorting containers or as your sorting surface.
+Have the jigsaw puzzle being assembled on one tray, then use a second tray to hold your sorting containers or as your sorting surface.
 It may seem to take up room, but when it comes time to pause, place one tray on top of the other to keep the loose pieces safe and protect puzzle in progress.

-These are a few ideas we have found that have made building puzzles more efficient, productive, and fun.
+These are a few ideas we have found that have made building jigsaw puzzles more efficient, productive, and fun.
 We look forward to your comments on using puzzle trays or other accessories to help you do puzzles.